 - People entrusted with the supervision of the juvenile

 - Law enforcement officers and officials of institutions to which the juvenile is committed

 - Juvenile probation and parole officers

-- Court personnel of a court in which the juveniled is convicted of a criminal event, for the limited purpose of a presentence report or other dispositional proceedings
+- Court personnel of a court in which the juvenile is convicted of a criminal event, for the limited purpose of a pre-sentence report or other dispositional proceedings

 - Juvenile’s attorney

 Wrap up statement with a call-to-action statement and link